sajidahmed21/Poppin/deliverables/product.md

 We provide the social component, which makes discovering events, and inquiring about events fast and easy.

+###### Communities

+The core of our app is our communities.
+Communities can be exclusive to a group of friends, or open to everyone.
+Communities are centered around a common interest, activity, locale, or organization.
+Users join communities they find interesting so that future events can be catered to their interests.

+No existing service has this concept targeted towards events. `Meetup.com`, an app with a similar __spur of the moment__ functionality, allows users to form and join Meetup Groups, which are run as online organizations, whose sole purpose it to create and facilitate common interest events.
+Rather than have users join specific "organizations" (or Meetup Groups), we give users the freedom to specify their interests, through communities of similar tastes, thus enabling our application to serve targeted content, instead of relying on the well maintenance of individual "groups".

+In addition, rather than targeting "recurring" meetups, our focus is to provide a platform for the one time event (although nothing stops a user from creating two consecutive events with the same community tags).

+> There is no service out on the market now which allows the same flexibility that our app will provide, with the same level of social comfort, the same level of customization (communities), and with the same level of ease.
+And yet, we have all encountered situations where we wish we had some way to quickly announce the presence of an event we made (as an Event Organizer) or to discover what's happening in the city on a Saturday night.

-Our product is solely a mobile application, as the nature of our application (social, quick & easy, "the moment") works well with the mobile platform.
+Our product is solely a mobile application, as the nature of our application (social, community based, quick & easy, "the moment") works well with the mobile platform.
 From a purely practical standpoint, especially for this course, by limiting our scope, we manage our goals, and keep our vision realistic and focused.